 🍽 More Tasty Soup Recipes

 Want more of a tomato-based soup?
 Try my Spiced Carrot and Lentil Soup or my Roasted Tomato Soup, both delicious and so easy to make.
 If you want a really cosy soup then my creamy tortellini soup or my vegan potato and leek soup is exactly that!
-Finally, one of my most popular soup recipes is my Spicy Tomato and Lentil Soup, this is a real crowd pleaser!
+If you need a slow cooker soup then try my Slow Cooker Lentil Soup, this is so cosy and very budget-friendly.
+Finally, one of my most popular soup recipes is my Spicy Tomato and Lentil Soup, this is a real crowd-pleaser!

 Roasted Red Pepper and Lentil Soup